 Frederick Douglass Elementary School opened its doors to the community in August 2012.
-We have used the time since then to take a barren courtyard full of construction debris and develop this space into a year-round outdoor learning lab called the FDE Garden Lab.
-This garden lab is an interior courtyard at the heart of the school, which was specifically designed by a teacher, Marykirk Cunningham, Jim Cunningham and horticulturalist/landscaper, Pop Goodhart, who volunteered their time to design and construct an environmentally-based outdoor space that is accessible to all students, staff, and families as an instructional tool for across curriculum project based instruction.
+Since then, we have used the time to take a barren courtyard full of construction debris and develop this space into a year-round outdoor learning lab called the FDE Garden Lab.
+This garden lab is an interior courtyard at the heart of the school, which was explicitly designed by a teacher, Marykirk Cunningham, Jim Cunningham and horticulturalist/landscaper, Pop Goodhart, who volunteered their time to design and construct an environmentally-based outdoor space that is accessible to all students, staff, and families as an instructional tool for across curriculum project-based instruction.
 The eleven raised beds, four herb boxes, and five ground beds were constructed by volunteers from the school, community, local businesses (Home Depot, Meadowfarm, KOHLs, Sislers Stone, and Set in Stone), and others who had a keen interest in making this special project a reality.
-The raised beds are designed for each grade level to plant according to the Virginia Standards, SOLs and grade level curriculum.
-Crops and gardens include a Three Sisters Garden, a butterfly garden, a multi-sensory garden, salad science, fruit-based crops such as apples, strawberries, raspberries, blueberries and figs, and a wide range of vegetables that are incorporated into a “garden to table” concept with the students harvesting crops to be prepared for lunch by the cafeteria staff.
-Two ground beds are specifically designed as rain gardens for water shed research and a Native plant garden has been completed to study the importance of native plants.
+The raised beds are designed for each grade level to plant according to the Virginia Standards and grade level curriculum.
+Crops and gardens include a Three Sisters Garden, a Monarch way station, a multi-sensory garden, salad science, potatoes, fruit-based crops such as apples, strawberries, raspberries, blueberries, and figs, and a wide range of vegetables that are incorporated into a “garden to table” concept with the students harvesting crops to be prepared for lunch by the cafeteria staff.
+Two ground beds are specifically designed as rain gardens for watershed research, and a Native plant garden has been completed to study the importance of native plants.
 Specific garden spaces that include sensory-focused gardens support our SPED students and allow all students and staff to have a space that supports mental well-being.

 We have established a staff garden committee to support the garden coordinator and have strong summer support from parent volunteers.
 Our PTA has a parent Garden Lab Committee to work hand in hand with our staff.Kindergarten Sunflower Project: From planting, to harvesting, to making observations and recording data, to packaging seeds and organizing a fundraiser to sell the seeds to raise money for the garden

-Over the past ten years, we have been able to add a shade structure/pergola, a cold frame, tumbler composter, a black locust table and bench, the happy table and reading boulders (donated by Sislers Stone), the rain gauge, and four planters for herbs that were all handcrafted by Pop Goodhart.
-We have added a raised bed area to the back of the garden to increase the production of fruit and created a ground bed near the new table for our native plants.
-We increased our fruit production with the addition of the blueberry and raspberry plants.
+Over the past eleven years, we have been able to update our raised beds as longer-lasting structures with pavers, add a shade structure/pergola, a cold frame, a black locust table and bench, the happy table and reading boulders (donated by Sislers Stone), the rain gauge, and four planters for herbs that were all handcrafted by Pop Goodhart.
+We have added a raised bed area to the back of the garden to increase fruit production and created a ground bed near the new table for our native plants.
+We increased our fruit production by adding the blueberry and raspberry plants.
 Working closely with the cafeteria staff and the LCPS nutrition department, we have expanded our “garden to table” program to include all grade levels, so all crops harvested by students are served and available to all students participating in the harvest.
 Hand in hand with this program, we continue our partnership with the Virginia Agriculture in the Classroom with a focus on where food comes from and Virginia farming.

-We have been lengthening our crop season by using the cold frame in the garden lab.
+We have been lengthening our crop season using the cold frame in the garden lab and placing frost covers over the raised beds.
 The cold frame allows us to continue to produce crops well after frost appears in late Fall and early Winter.
-We added a tiered strawberry bed with a trellis for an espalier apple tree that will produce three different types of apples, along with a wall trellis for a clemitis to grow on.
-Our Kindergartners expanded their annual seed sale from our Spring Festival to the Leesburg Farmers Market with great success in raising money for the garden lab.
+We added a tiered strawberry bed with a trellis for an espalier apple tree that will produce three different types of apples and a wall trellis for a clematis to grow on.
+Our kindergartners expanded their annual seed sale from our Spring Festival to the Leesburg Farmers Market with great success in raising money for the garden lab.

-In spring 2019, we were able to use our grant from VA Agriculture in the Classroom to purchase QR coded signs from PlantsMap.com to bring technology to the lab that allows our students, staff, and visitors to get instant information on our gardens and plants.
+In spring 2019, we used our grant from VA Agriculture in the Classroom to purchase QR-coded signs from PlantsMap.com to bring technology to the lab that allows our students, staff, and visitors to get instant information on our gardens and plants.

-At the beginning of the school year 2022, the windspinner from the PTA was installed in the sensory bed and the raised beds were renovated with new stone pavers to help with sustaining the raised beds over the test of time.
+At the beginning of the school year 2022, the wind spinner from the PTA was installed in the sensory bed, and the raised beds were renovated with new stone pavers to help sustain the raised beds over time.

 The FDE garden lab has year-round support from students, FDE families, and staff.
 We have parents at each grade level trained as “Garden Moms and Dads” that will support teachers in the garden lab.
-During the summer, we have a very popular summer volunteer program where families care for the garden through watering and weeding.
-In exchange for their support, families are able to harvest crops that are ready and take home to eat or have a picnic in the garden.
-It is a great opportunity for families to read with their children outside in a calm and nurturing environment.
+During the summer, we have a top-rated summer volunteer program where families care for the garden through watering and weeding.
+In exchange for their support, families can harvest-ready crops and take them home to eat or have a picnic in the garden.
+It is an excellent opportunity for families to read with their children outside in a calm and nurturing environment.